geek-cookbook/geek-cookbook/manuscript/recipies/autopirate.md

 ### Setup OAUTH access

 This is tedious.
 Each tool (Sonarr, Radarr, etc) to be protected by an OAuth proxy, requires unique configuration.
-I use github to provide my oauth, giving each tool a unique logo while I'm at it.
+I use github to provide my oauth, giving each tool a unique logo while I'm at it (make up your own random string for OAUTH2_PROXY_COOKIE_SECRET)

 For each tool, create /var/data/autopirate/<tool>.env, and set the following: